Jeimer Candelario Player Props: Nationals vs. Guardians

-The Washington Nationals and Jeimer Candelario, who went 2-for-3 last time in action, battle Cal Quantrill and the Cleveland Guardians at Nationals Park, Friday at 7:05 PM ET.
+After hitting .273 with a double, a home run and five RBI in his past 10 games, Jeimer Candelario and the Washington Nationals face the Cleveland Guardians (who will start Zach Plesac) at 4:05 PM ET on Saturday.

-He strung together two hits (going 2-for-3) in his last game against the Angels.
+He racked up two hits (going 2-for-5 with a double) in his most recent appearance against the Guardians.

 Jeimer Candelario Game Info & Props vs. the Guardians